-At this point if you want to call it quits before the last short brutal climb you can hop onto adjacent Cave Creek Road.
+At this point, if you want to call it quits before the last, short, brutal climb you can hop onto the adjacent Cave Creek Road.
 If you gut out the last climb you pass dangerously close to a condo association's pool and spa.
-Resist jumping over the fence and head back into town for lunch at Big Earl's Greasy Eats.
+Resist jumping over the fence for a swim and head back into town for lunch at one of Cave Creek's many great hangout spots!
 It'll be a ride and a meal you won't soon forget.

 The Conservation Area was once in private ownership and when a huge development was planned for the site, the citizens of Cave Creek joined forces with County and State Park agencies to acquire the property.
 Fiercely anti-property tax, nevertheless, citizens voted yeas to taxing themselves by a margin of 84%.
 The last payment on the bonds was made in 2012.